 The Statements of Cash Flows report the flows of cash and cash equivalents.
 Consequently, only transactions that affect the Department's cash accounts are recorded in these statements.
 A reconciliation follows these statements to assist in the understanding of the difference between cash flows from operating activities and operating income.

 Aviation Highlights

-Fiscal year 2017 was another successful year for Hartsfield-Jackson Atlanta International Airport.
-The Airport accomplished several important goals, achieved some significant milestones, and was recognized with several industry awards.
+Fiscal year 2018 was another successful year for Hartsfield-Jackson Atlanta International Airport.
+The Airport focused on its strategic priorities, including safety and security, finance, customers, employees, environment, and economic generation.
 The highlights are summarized below: